 If you want to keep up with the competition, you need a good business website and a strong online presence.
 But it's not enough to just hire a web designer, build a website, and maintain active social media feeds.
 You need to proactively manage your web presence – make changes, adapt to trends, ensure your brand is being represented in the right ways online.

-This broader effort is referred to as web presence management.
+This broader effort is referred to as web presence management or online presence management.
 This article defines web presence management and methods through which businesses can improve how they manage their web presence.

 What Is Web Presence Management?